-Following the W3C specification, we classify information into five PROV-IO+ super-classes: Entity (yellow boxes in Figure 5(a)), Activity (purple boxes), Agent (orange boxes), Extensible Class (green boxes) and Relation (text on arrows).
+Following the W3C specification, we classify information into five PROV-IO super-classes: Entity (yellow boxes in Figure 4(a)), Activity (purple boxes), Agent (orange boxes), Extensible Class (green boxes) and Relation (text on arrows).
 Moreover, we introduce a variety of concrete sub-classes to enrich the model, which can capture the data with different granularity as well as the associated I/O operations and execution environments for deriving the data.
 We summarize the definitions of the sub-classes in Table 2 and highlight the main concepts added to each super-class as follows:

-4.1.1 Entity

-This PROV-IO+ super-class includes seven specific Data Object sub-classes (i.e., Directory, File, Group, Dataset, Attribute, Datatype, Link).
+- 4.1.1 Entity.
+This PROV-IO super-class includes seven specific Data Object sub-classes (i.e., Directory, File, Group, Dataset, Attribute, Datatype, Link).
 Together, these sub-classes cover common I/O structures and file formats.
-For example, Attribute is a combined sub-class that can map to both the HDF5 attributes and the extended attributes of an inode in a POSIX-compliant Ext4 file system [49].
+For example, Attribute is a combined sub-class that can map to both the HDF5 attributes and the extended attributes of an inode in a POSIX-compliant Ext4 file system [36]. - 4.1.2 Activity.
+This super-class includes six specific I/O API subclasses (i.e., Create, Open, Read, Write, Fsync, Rename).

-4.1.2 Activity

-This super-class includes six specific I/O API sub-classes (i.e., Create, Open, Read, Write, Fsync, Rename).
 These subclasses cover a wide range of commonly used I/O operations in HPC environments.
 For example, Read can map to HDF5 read-family operations (e.g., "H5Gread", "H5Dread", "H5Aread", "H5Tread") and POSIX system call "read" and its variants.
-Note that these operations are applicable to other I/O libraries too (e.g., NetCDF [34]).

-4.1.3 Agent

-This super-class includes a set of sub-classes representing the operator of a series of activities, such as Thread, User, Rank, and Program.
-This fine-grained representation is necessary because HPC applications are typically multi-threaded and are executed in parallel (e.g., a group of MPI processes with different ranks running on a cluter of nodes).
+Note that these operations are applicable to other I/O libraries too (e.g., NetCDF [30]). - 4.1.3 Agent.
+This super-class includes a set of sub-classes representing the operator of a series of activities, such as User, Thread, and Program.
+Note that the Thread sub-class can describe thread/process information (e.g., MPI rank) in multi-threaded programs which is critical in HPC environments. - 4.1.4 Extensible class.

-(a) PROV-IO+ model.

-(b) A Provenance Snippet.

-Fig. 5: (a) PROV-IO+ Model Overview.
-The PROV-IO+ model classifies information into five super-classes: Entity (yellow boxes), Activity (purple boxes), Agent (orange boxes), Extensible Class (green boxes) and Relation (text on arrows).
-The new concepts introduced by PROV-IO+ are highlighted with blue color. (b) A Provenance Snippet based on PROV-IO+.

-4.1.4 Extensible class

 This super-class contains properties pertained by entities, activities and agents.
 It is designed to be extensible because valuable information is often workflow-specific.
-In the current prototype, we define four generic sub-classes (i.e., Checkpoint, Type, Configuration, Metrics) to cover a variety of valuable information that cannot be described precisely in the native W3C specification (e.g., hyperparameters of ML models, checkpoints of AI model training).
+We define three generic sub-classes (i.e., Type, Configuration, Program) to cover a variety of valuable information that cannot be described precisely in the native W3C specification (e.g., hyperparameters of ML models).

-4.1.5 Relation
+4.1.5 Relation.
 This super-class describes the diverse relations among other classes.
-We inherit the basic W3C provenance relations between entity & entity (prov:wasDerivedFrom), entity & agent (prov:wasAttributedTo), activity agent (prov:AssociatedWith), agent & agent & (prov:actedOnBehalfOf).
+We inherit the basic W3C provenance relations between entity & entity (prov:wasDerivedFrom), entity & agent (prov:wasAttributedTo), activity & agent (prov:AssociatedWith), agent & agent (prov:actedOnBehalfOf).
 Moreover, we introduce new relations between entity & activity to precisely describe the relations between various I/O API and Data Object sub-classes (e.g., provio:wasCreatedBy, provio:wasReadBy, provio:wasWrittenBy, provio:wasModifiedBy).

-To make the description more concrete, we show an example snippet of provenance captured by PROV-IO+ in Figure 5(b).
+To make the description more concrete, we show an example snippet of provenance captured by PROV-IO in Figure 4(b).
 The provenance snippet contains five records pertained by different subjects.
-Each subject can be an Agent (e.g., "Bob", "MPI_rank_0"), an Activity (e.g., "H5Dcreate2-b1"), or an Entity (e.g., "/Timestep_0/x").
+Each subject can be an Agent (e.g., "Bob", "MPI\rank\0"), an Activity (e.g., "H5Dcreate2-b1"), or an Entity (e.g., "/Timestep\0/x").
 Each record is a series of triples starting with a unique subject, where the triples describe provenance information of a subject.
 Note that the record length may vary depending on the provenance information associated with the subject.
-Given this snippet, we can derive complex provenance information (e.g., dataset "/Timestep_0/x" was created by I/O API "H5Dcreate2-b1" associated with program "vpicio_un_h5.exe-a1" on thread "MPI_rank_0", which was started by user "Bob").
+Given this snippet, we can derive complex provenance information (e.g., dataset "/Timestep\0/x" was created by I/O API "H5Dcreate2-b1" associated with program "vpicio\un\h5.exe-a1" on thread "MPI\rank\0", which was started by user "Bob").

-4.2 PROV-IO+ Architecture
+4.2 PROV-IO Architecture